Khalil Sehnaoui: Books

 In 2019, Sehnaoui was featured amongst 70 information security professionals in a book called "Tribe of Hackers", a collection of industry, career, and personal insights from cybersecurity luminaries.
-The book quickly rose to the #1 spot of new releases on Amazon in the Computer Security and encryption category.
+The book quickly rose to the No. 1 spot of new releases on Amazon in the Computer Security and encryption category.

 Controversies

 In 2015, there was a controversy when Sehnaoui identified that Silent Circle's warrant canary had been removed from their site.
 Sehnaoui was also prominently featured in a video series by The Guardian about privacy risks and is often called upon to comment on recent Information Security news.
-Before founding an information security firm he attempted to improve patient representation in the Lebanese insurance industry.
+Before founding an information security firm, he attempted to improve patient representation in the Lebanese insurance industry.

 Starting January 2016, there were reports that the Islamic State allegedly built a new Android app called Alrawi for exchanging encrypted messages, based on claims from online counter-terrorism firm Ghost Security Group (GSG).
-The claim was quickly reprinted by Newsweek, Fortune and TechCrunch, among others.
+The claim was quickly reprinted by Newsweek, Fortune and TechCrunch, amongst others.
 Sehnaoui was one of the security specialists that helped debunk the myth of this tool, showing that it was just a "bad media mock-up to try and get some attention".

-In July 2018, he was arrested for alleged piracy of several Lebanese companies and government institutions, his detention was illegal as there is a legal vacuum in Lebanese laws about cybercrime.
-He was released after being questioned and no charges were brought against him.
+In July 2018, he was arrested for alleged piracy of several Lebanese companies and government institutions and foreign embassies.
+He was released after pressure from his cousin Antoun Sehnaoui, and the investigation to this day hasn’t been concluded, and it’s not known who was the recipient of the hacked data, although the general suspicion is mossad.